limyifan/CProjectYear4CA2/README.md

 ## Contents
 >Each Section has seperated folder in this project which are:
-- Section1
+- section-one
-- Section2
+- section-two
-- Section3
+- section-three

 ## Compile and run
 > Cd into each section folder and run the code using make command for example: